Skip to main content

 Buyers use digital tools to manage policies, ensuring hassle-free renewals

-Agents assist with renewals, but the experience depends on the insurer’s/agent’s service model.
+Agents assist with renewals, but the experience depends on the insurer’s/agent’s service model

 Convenient Payment Options

-Online buyers often benefit from seamless recurring payments, reducing the risk of missed deadlines.
+Online buyers often benefit from seamless recurring payments, reducing the risk of missed deadlines

-Payments may be manual or require agent assistance in some cases, though many insurers also offer digital payment options here.
+Payments may be manual or require agent assistance in some cases, though many insurers also offer digital payment options here

 This table highlights how digital platforms enhance convenience, making persistency more manageable for online buyers.

-How Digital Channels Affect Persistency:
+How Digital Channels Affect Persistency Ratio?

 The digital experience plays a crucial role in policy retention.
-Key factors influencing persistency in online policies include:
+Key factors influencing persistency ratio in online policies include:

 • Automated Reminders & Renewals: Policyholders can avoid missed payments with automated notifications and auto-debit/standing instructions (where enabled) on digital platforms